mchad1/saphana-certification/README.md

 * Details on how to run the test

 ### Included Files:
-* Five files were included in this REPO:
+* Six files were included in this REPO:
     * README.md
     * hcmtsetup.exe,
     * two execution plan json files,